shelleywong/CSCI211-Course-Materials/Labs/lab08.md

 cerr << "Could not open input file <" << filename << ">." << endl;
 ```

-> Note: To successfully open an input file, the file needs to exist.
+> Note: To successfully open and read an input file, the file needs to exist.
 If the input file does not exist or you did not provide the correct path to the file, the operation to open a file will fail, and you will receive an error.

 Use the following to open a file for writing:
 ```